Tellenn/SwansApp/README.md

   - Defense
 - Renew interface
 - Character creation page
+- Add a HELP icon on evry page to guide use through the app
 - Refactor barComponent for custom color
 - Create a GM page